Student Account Refunds

 - Fall / Spring refunds are available to be requested beginning the Wednesday before the start of classes.
 Summer refunds are available beginning the first day of class.

 (See Schedule of Classes for term refund dates)

 - Payments made by check and online USCe.pay account transfer payments require 10 business days after they are received (to clear your bank) to become eligible for a refund.

 - Automatic ACH / Direct Deposit applications / changes take 2 business days for handling while we verify your account with your bank. eRefunds take an additional 2-3 business days after the transaction appears on your student account before your bank makes the funds available.

 - eRefunds are now processed automatically for Fall, Spring and Summer terms on qualifying credit balances and do NOT need to be requested.

 - Check refunds must be requested.

 Bursar Refund (Parental PLUS loan refunds)

-A Bursar refund is processed automatically for those parents, with PLUS loans that requested overages to be returned to them or not left in their student's account.
+A Bursar refund is processed automatically for those parents with PLUS loans who requested overages to be returned to them or not left in their student's account.
 This refund is processed in 2-5 business days.